Tuvia Tenenbom: Books

 In October 2016, Tenenbom's third book, Allein unter Amerikanern was published by Suhrkamp Verlag in Berlin, Germany.
 In March 2017 it was published in English by Gefen Publishing under the title The Lies They Tell.
 Tuvia Tenenbom travels through America to find out who are the Americans, the people who make up America.
 A contributor to Publishers Weekly wrote: "Brutal, irreverent, and cutting, Tenenbom’s riveting book aims to disrupt American complacency."

 Tenenbom's fourth book, Hello, Refugees! came out in English in July 2017, following its publication in German by Suhrkamp Verlag in March 2017, under the title Allein unter Flüchtlingen.
 In Hello, Refugees!
 Tenenbom chronicles his visits to many refugee camps in Germany, reporting of horrific conditions in most of those camps.
 Additionally, Hello, Refugees! contains interviews with politicians and activists from the far-right to the far-left, whom he asked to explain to him why has Germany taken in more refugees than other European countries.

 Tenenbom's fifth book, The Taming of the Jew, came out in English in February 2021, following its publication in Germany in February 2020, under the title Allein unter Briten.
 In The Taming of the Jew, Tenenbom chronicles the rise of anti-Semitism in the UK and the Jewish community's reluctance to effectively deal with it.
 David Herman, reviewing the book for the British The Article, writes: "This is a frightening book and deserves to be read."

 Tenenbom's sixth book, Careful, Beauties Ahead! was published in May 2024.
 Originally published in German under the title Gott spricht Jiddisch by the Berlin publishing company of Suhrkamp in Germany, where it was a Spiegel Best Seller.
 The book recounts Tenenbom's journey in the Mea Shearim neighborhood of Jerusalem, where he lived for over a year.
 Tenenbom examines the various ultra-Orthodox groups in Israel in general and in Jerusalem in particular, recounts interviews with various Rebbes (Hasidic Grand Rabbis) and leaders of "Lithuanian" yeshivas, visits the homes of many Haredi families, and chats with whomever he meets while walking around.
+Parallel to the research for the book, Tenenbom produced and directed a companion documentary film titled God Speaks Yiddish.

+Film

+In 2024, Tenenbom directed the documentary God Speaks Yiddish, which serves as a cinematic companion to his research for the book Careful, Beauties Ahead!.
+The film provides a visual account of Tenenbom's unscripted encounters within the ultra-Orthodox community of Mea Shearim and features appearances by Hasidic singer Motty Steinmetz, political scientist Dan Schueftan, and Rabbi Israel Meir Hirsh.
+The documentary was awarded "Best Documentary" at the 2024 Berlin Indie Film Festival and was an official selection at the Jewish Film Festival Berlin-Brandenburg and the Jewish Film Festival Vienna.